-Moreover, you can also add the results obtained from GPT-3 or BERT directly into your PDF without damaging the original formatting of the document.
-Secondly, you can create perfect eBook content from these tools first and then use UPDF to format it according to your eCommerce store needs.
+Moreover, you can also add the results obtained from UPDF AI directly into your PDF without damaging the original formatting of the document.
+Secondly, you can create perfect eBook content by checking content and grammar from UPDF AI.

 Key Features of UPDF That Stand Out